thibautflottat/molly/README.md

 # _molly_&mdash;read `xtc` files, fast

-> **WARNING:** This library is unfinished and has not been tested to a
-> sufficient degree.
->
-> Please don't use it for any critical analyses.
-This repository cannot be
-> considered as public, yet.
-Please inquire whether its address or contents may
-> be shared on a case-per-case basis until otherwise noted.
->
-> This library is currently purposefully without a license to prevent
-> dependence on its contents.

-> **NOTE:** For those who want to try to use this library, please point to the
-> [`alpha` branch][alpha].
-The `alpha` branch will be the more stable testing
-> ground while still allowing some more bleeding-edge work to happen on `main`.
-> Pinky-promise that alpha has no breaking changes in the short term.
->
-> For any questions, feel free to get in [contact][contact] with me.

 A reader for the Gromacs [xtc file format][xtc] implemented in pure Rust.

 _molly_ tries to decompress and read the minimal number of bytes from disk.
 To